hugoalh/deno-lint-rules/docs/rules/no-duplicate-interfaces.md

 Forbid duplicate [`interface`][typescript-interface]s.

 <!--
-Multiple [`interface`][typescript-interface]s with same context is a bad practice and cause confusion, possibly mergeable.
+Multiple [`interface`][typescript-interface]s with same context is a bad practice and cause confusion, possibly not intended.
 -->
-Multiple [`interface`][typescript-interface]s with same identifier is a bad practice and cause confusion, which have the same effect as single [`interface`][typescript-interface] with same identifier.
+Multiple [`interface`][typescript-interface]s with same identifier is a bad practice and cause confusion, which have the same effect as single [`interface`][typescript-interface] with same identifier, possibly not intended and is mergeable.

 ## 🔧 Options